react-cosmos/react-cosmos/docs/getting-started/vite.md

 export default <h1>Hello World!</h1>;
 ```

-> If you have a `src` folder put the fixture file there.
+> If you have a `src` folder put the fixture file inside it.

 Start React Cosmos: